Frequently Asked Questions

 Neck/ Upper Back

-Often during a motor vehicle accident, the head and spine will thrust forward and backward.
-This movement may result in internal structural damage.
-These structures may include muscles, ligaments, nerves, tendons, and bones.
-Any violent movement of your head will often result in muscle and ligament injury; this injury is referred to as whiplash.
+Whiplash often occurs in motor vehicle accidents when the head and spine are forcefully thrust forward and backward.
+This sudden movement can cause internal damage to structures such as muscles, ligaments, nerves, tendons, and bones.
+The rapid and violent motion of the head may result in injuries to the muscles and ligaments, a condition known as whiplash.

 Shoulder